PRODYNA/WhatTheHack039/Student_Guide/Challenge-00.md

 ## Introduction

-Thank you for participating in the AKS Enterprise-Grade What The Hack.
+Thank you for participating in the AKS Enterprise-Grade.
 Before you can hack, you will need to set up some prerequisites.

 A smart cloud solution architect always has the right tools in their toolbox.